Study Abroad Blog

 Optional (not required by most)

-Detailed Breakdown: SAT vs ACT for Indian Students
+Detailed Breakdown: SAT vs ACT for Indian Students in 2026

 1. Test Structure and Format

-2. Section-wise Comparison
+2. Section-Wise Comparison

 Reading and Writing